LaserWriter: Apple's development

-By 1982 Apple Computer was rumored to be developing laser printers.
+By 1982, Apple Computer was rumored to be developing laser printers.
 Steve Jobs of Apple had seen the LBP-CX while negotiating for supplies of 3.5" floppy disk drives for the upcoming Apple Macintosh computer.
 Meanwhile, John Warnock had left Xerox to found Adobe Systems to commercialize PostScript and AppleTalk in a laser printer they intended to market.
 Jobs was aware of Warnock's efforts, and upon his return to California he began convincing Warnock to allow Apple to license PostScript for a new printer that Apple would sell.
 Negotiations between Apple and Adobe over the use of PostScript began in 1983 and an agreement was reached in December 1983, one month before Macintosh was announced.
 Jobs eventually arranged for Apple to buy $2.5 million in Adobe stock.

 At about the same time, Jonathan Seybold (John W. Seybold's son) introduced Paul Brainerd to Apple, where he learned of Apple's laser printer efforts and saw the potential for a new program using the Mac's GUI to produce PostScript output for the new printer.
 Arranging his own funding through a venture capital firm, Brainerd formed Aldus and began development of what would become PageMaker.
 The venture capital coined the term "desktop publishing" during this time.

+After hearing of Canon, Apple engineers tried bolting a computer board to a Canon copier.
+In 1984, the team flew to Japan to ask Canon to manufacture the computer board and commissioned frogdesign for the shell.